What's the meaning of OKR?

 This means that you'll need to identify the most important things to change each quarter, but also what should be put on the sideline.

 OKRs, coupled with weekly check-ins, will increase the sense of urgency and accountability within teams.
-A good OKRs tracking tool will help you see when things are getting off-track, and push people to take action before it's too late.
+Looking a progress trends will help you see when things are getting off-track, and push people to take action before it's too late like in the example below 👇

 Accountability is not about monitoring people.
 It's about committing to our goals, and being honest about our ability to achieve them.